Farleyn/Farleyn/README.md

 </p>

 <p align="center">
-  <b>Reverse engineering · Runtime analysis · Engine internals · Low-level C++ tooling</b>
+  <b>Reverse Engineering · Runtime Analysis · Engine Internals · Low-level C++</b>
 </p>

 ## 🧠 About Me

-I like understanding how software works under the hood — from high-level architecture to low-level execution details.
+I like exploring how games and applications work under the hood, from high-level systems to low-level details.

-My focus is not just on using tools, but on learning how systems are built, how their parts interact, and what happens at runtime.
+My focus is not just on using software, but on understanding how it is built, how components interact, and what happens at runtime.

 ## ⚙️ What I Do

 - reverse engineering for learning and research
-- runtime and memory analysis
+- runtime analysis
 - engine internals exploration
-- experimenting with systems, logic, and behavior
+- experimenting with systems and logic
 - building low-level tools in C++

 ## 🧩 Stack